Eckes-Granini Group: Origin and history

-The company continued to produce spirits as well.
-One of the best-known German brandies was sold under the name of Ludwig Eckes‘ wife, Marianne Eckes-Chantré, Zinn 40, a clear spirit made from wine was also introduced in 1961.
-Another innovation introduced by Eckes was Criss, which opened the way to a new market segment in 1974.
-Following the reunification of Germany, Eckes purchased the traditional Nordhäuser distillery (Nordbrand Nordhausen) and moved part of its spirits production facility.
-International expansion has been an important element of the group’s business strategy since the 1990s.
-The Eckes-Granini Group GmbH took over SIÓ-Eckes (Hungary) in 1993, After acquiring 74 per cent interest in the Melitta Group one year later, the Group took over the company entirely in 2006. and acquired 74-percent interest in granini from the Melitta Group a year later, before completing the buyout in 2006.
-Eckes purchased its Italian competitor Stock Spa in 1995.
+The company continued its production of spirits as well.
+One of the most well-known German brandies was sold under the name of Ludwig Eckes' wife, Marianne Eckes-Chantré.
+In 1961, the company also introduced Zinn 40, a clear spirit made from wine.
+Another innovation was the launch of Criss in 1974, which paved the way for a new market segment.
+After the reunification of Germany, Eckes acquired the traditional Nordhäuser distillery (Nordbrand Nordhausen) and relocated part of its spirits production facility.

+International expansion became an important element of the group's business strategy in the 1990s.
+The Eckes-Granini Group GmbH took over SIÓ-Eckes (Hungary) in 1993.
+A year later, the Group acquired 74 per cent interest in the Melitta Group, and in 2006, the Group took over the company entirely. and acquired 74-percent interest in granini from the Melitta Group a year later, before completing the buyout in 2006.
+In 1995, Eckes purchased its Italian competitor, Stock Spa.
 The subsidiary, Eckes & Stock GmbH, was among the leading producers of branded spirits in Germany, Austria, Slovakia, the Czech Republic and Italy, with a portfolio of brands including Chantré, Mariacron, Grappa Julia and Stroh Inländer Rum.

-In subsequent years, the company sought to use these familiar brand names in support of the introduction of various international branded wine lines.
-These included Collection de Chantré (French wines), Mederano de Freixenet (Spanish wines) and Passione di JULIA (Italian wines).
+In subsequent years, the company leveraged these familiar brand names to support the introduction of various international branded wine lines, including Collection de Chantré (French wines), Mederano de Freixenet (Spanish wines) and Passione di JULIA (Italian wines).
 The group marketed Cava in Germany through a joint venture with Freixenet until 2006.

-Several leading juice producers from different regions of Europe joined the Eckes-Granini Group during those years.
-Marli, producer of Finland’s leading fruit juice brand, has been a subsidiary of Eckes-Granini since 2001.
-Joker, the French fruit beverage producer, and Les Vergers d’Alsace, which was acquired in 1998, combined to form Eckes-Granini France, featuring the granini, Joker and Réa brands, in 2002.
-Eckes-Granini Austria was founded as a fully owned subsidiary of the Eckes-Granini Group that same year.
+During this period, several prominent juice producers from different regions of Europe joined the Eckes-Granini Group.
+In 2001, Marli, producer of Finland’s leading fruit juice brand, became a subsidiary of Eckes-Granini.
+In 1998, Eckes-Granini acquired the French fruit beverage producer Joker and Les Vergers d’Alsace, which merged in 2002 to form Eckes-Granini France, featuring the granini, Joker and Réa brands.
+That same year, Eckes-Granini Austria was founded as a fully owned subsidiary of the Eckes-Granini Group.

 Eckes-Granini reoriented its business in 2006, and has since focused exclusively on fruit juices and fruit beverages.
 The German spirits division was sold to Rotkäppchen-Mumm Sektkellereien and thus remains in part a family enterprise, as majority interest in Rotkäppchen-Mumm is held by the Harald Eckes-Chantré family, one of the four branches of the Eckes family.
 The acquisition of fruit beverage producer Elmenhorster of Lithuania followed in 2006.
-And in 2007, Eckes-Granini sold the remaining international segment of its spirits business to the investor Oaktree Capital Management.
+In 2007, Eckes-Granini sold the remaining international segment of its spirits business to the investor Oaktree Capital Management.
 That marked the complete withdrawal of the Eckes-Granini Group from the spirits business under the direction of Eckes AG and the Eckes-Granini Group GmbH.
-Eckes-Granini acquired Brämhults Juice AB, a Swedish producer of premium fruit juices, that same year.
+Eckes-Granini acquired Brämhults Juice AB, a Swedish producer of fruit juices, that same year.